tcassar-diss/addrfilter/README.md

 ## Slow?

 - Depends.
 High rates of syscalls => more slowdown.
-  Worst seen in testing was a redis microbenchmark with 3B key size which saw a 40% reduction in throughput.
+- Worst seen in testing was a redis microbenchmark with 3B key size which saw a 40% reduction in throughput (avg 577,000 syscalls per second).
 More details in the [report](https://www.github.com/tcassar-diss/report)